Introduction

 I have to admit I have never even seen a phonocard or phonopost.
 "The basic idea of a gramophone postcard is to glue a single sided miniature disc record onto a postcard and punch a center hole through both card and disc.
 Since the normal shellac compound used in the manufacture of disc records would be too heavy and breakable, the disc records could be made of plastic material or celluloid. "

-The best source of information I can find about them is on the excellent Rainer E. Lotz website on the Phonocards & Phonopost page.
+The best sources of information I can find about them are on the excellent Rainer E. Lotz website on the Phonocards & Phonopost page, and the Vinyl Postcards page of the Museu de la Música, Barcelona site.

 Wooden Postcards